w3f/Grants-Program/applications/PolkaKey.md

 PolkaKey will bringing smooth UX to Polkadot, it is simple than subkey.

-PolkaKey is Open source for full transparency, so anybody can audit.
+PolkaKey is open source for full transparency, so anybody can audit.

-PolkaKey will never save any wallet info locally, the private key is self-owned.
+PolkaKey will never save any info locally, the private key is self-owned.

 ## Team :busts_in_silhouette: